b-rucel/databases/README.md

 # databases

-notes about db i'm using
+notes about dbs i'm using